 To honor his memory, this scholarship was established in 2019 as a tribute to Gary LaGasse by his loving husband Tim, family, friends, and colleagues.
 Gary was a brilliant computer scientist and esteemed colleague, with more than 45 years of exemplary service to the University of Maine System.

 Gary attended the University of Southern Maine where he graduated with degrees in Marine Biology and Computer Science.
 At the time of his passing, Gary was the Director of Software Development, for University Services: Information Technology, supervising 3 managers and 20 developers.
 Gary embodied a kind and selfless disposition both in his tireless work and personal life.

-Joyce Vorakiarthy Emery
+Gifts in Memory of Joyce Vorakiarthy Emery

 Joyce Vorakiarthy Emery and Larry L. Emery Scholarship